Goleta Tackles Parking in Old Town

-When a city’s public works director starts off a meeting talking liability issues and engineering standards, the immediate impression is that the other shoe is going to smell pretty bad.
+When a city’s public works director starts off a meeting about parking by talking liability issues and engineering standards, the immediate impression is that the other shoe is going to smell pretty bad.
 What happened at Goleta’s Old Town parking meeting on February 19, however, turned on Councilmember Stuart Kasdin’s suggestion to separate the two issues of safety and parking.
 The City Council gave city staff a clear roadmap of preferences among choices from the loss of 32 on-street parking spaces to the eventual addition of 17 spaces in a new parking lot.

 Hollister Avenue between the 217 and Fairview is a collection of businesses, driveways, bus stops, and small side streets serving hundreds of homes and dozens of industrial workshops.
 Parking issues are the number one problem, according to Old Town residents and businesses surveyed by the city.
 A couple weeks before, the city had turned back a proposal by the Goleta Chamber of Commerce for a Property Business Improvement District that put parking, among other things, among its ambitions.